Skip to main content

 (L–R): Lissa Bettzieche – German Institute for Human Rights, Dr. Nicola Brandt – Head of the OECD Berlin Centre, Matti Spiecker – Founder of LIMBUA, Lilian Tschan – State Secretary at the Federal Ministry of Labour and Social Affairs (BMAS).
 Photo: J. Konrad Schmidt

-Around 200 invited guests attended – including jury members, nominees, and representatives from politics, business, and civil society.
-Lilian Tschan, Chair of the Jury and State Secretary at BMAS, presented the award to Matti Spiecker in a ceremonial setting.
+Around 200 invited guests attended the event, including jury members, nominees, and representatives from politics, business, and civil society.
+In a ceremonial setting, Lilian Tschan, State Secretary at BMAS and Chair of the Jury, presented the award to Matti Spiecker.

-His message during the ceremony: “We believe in a future where smallholder farmers are not just raw material suppliers but equal partners in the global value chain.
+During the ceremony, he summarized LIMBUA’s perspective as follows: “We believe in a future where smallholder farmers are not just raw material suppliers but equal partners in the global value chain.
 This award encourages us to continue on this path.”

-From Fingerprint to Traceable Macadamia – Digital Traceability
+From Fingerprint to Traceable Macadamias – Digital Traceability

-LIMBUA’s supply chain begins with organic mixed farms operated by contract smallholder farmers in Kenya.
-From the moment of purchase of macadamia nuts, mangoes, and avocados, LIMBUA uses biometric fingerprint identification.
-Each harvest is clearly assigned to the individual farmer.
+LIMBUA’s supply chain begins on the organic mixed farms of contract smallholder farmers in Kenya.
+From the moment macadamia nuts, mangoes, and avocados are purchased, we use a biometric fingerprint identification system.
+Each harvest is clearly assigned to the respective farmer.
 Payments are made digitally via mobile phone – with documented processes.

-In this way, key interfaces of our supply chain are digitally connected.
-This means that macadamia nuts are traceable from smallholder farms to international B2B customers.
+In this way, key interfaces within our supply chain are digitally connected.
+This means that macadamia nuts are traceable from smallholder farms through processing and up to export.

 CSR award for transparent macadamia supply chain